top of page

 Jesus, King of the Jews

 In the same way, Jesus revealed his humanity in the context of Judaism; he also showed his divinity.
 When Moses asked for the divine name at the beginning of the Israelites' exodus, God told him, "I AM WHO I AM" (Exod.
 3:14).
 This is the Tetragrammaton, a Greek word describing the four Hebrew consonants יהוה that spells out the phrase Yahweh (YHWH; H3068).
-This context is essential to know when reading the seven "I Am" statements of Jesus in John's gospel:
+This context is essential to know when reading the seven "I Am" statements of Jesus:

 Each statement refers to God's character.
-Jesus is the bread of life in the same way the Father gave manna—the bread of angels—to the Israelites (see Ps.
+Jesus is the bread of life in the same way the Father gave manna—the bread of angels—to the Israelites (Ps.
 78:25).
-He offers light to the world just as God preserved the oil for the temple's menorah after the desecration of Antiochus IV (175–163 BC), a Greek king of Syria who tried to enforce Hellenization onto the Jewish people (see 1 Macc.
-4:36-50 CEB).
-The festival of Chanukkah (H2597, "Dedication;" see John 10:22) celebrates the successful Maccabean revolt, which stopped Antiochus from building a graven image of himself and conducting pagan sacrifice.
+He offers light to the world just as God preserved the oil for the temple's menorah after the desecration of Antiochus IV Epiphanes (r.
+175–164 BC), a Greek king of Syria who tried to enforce Hellenization onto the Jewish people (1 Macc.
+4:36–50 Common English Bible).
+The festival of Hanukkah (H2597, "Dedication;" cf. John 10:22) celebrates the successful Maccabean revolt, which stopped Antiochus from building a graven image of himself and conducting pagan sacrifice.
 As the good shepherd, Jesus contrasted himself with Judea's religious leaders, who sold out their people to the Romans to gain money and privilege, much like the Hellenistic Jews who allied themselves with Antiochus against their fellow Jews.
 The Hellenists and the Sanhedrin each were, "The hired hand is not the shepherd and does not own the sheep.
 So when he sees the wolf coming, he abandons the sheep and runs away.
 Then the wolf attacks the flock and scatters it" (John 10:12).
-Jesus is the gate, the security for God's people, and our salvation because he laid down his life for us so that we may live (see John 10:7-18).
+Jesus is the gate, the security for God's people, and our salvation because he laid down his life for us so that we may live (John 10:7–18).
 For this reason, the early Christians described their movement as "the Way" (e.g., Acts 9:2), from Jesus' claim to be "the way and the truth and the life."
-His disciples must abide in his life-giving sustenance—the Word of God.

 Courtesy of www.LumoProject.com